 The month with the fewest muggy days in Buenos Aires is July, with 0.0 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Buenos Aires experiences mild seasonal variation over the course of the year.

-The windier part of the year lasts for 3.9 months, from August 17 to December 12, with average wind speeds of more than 10.8 miles per hour.
-The windiest day of the year is September 13, with an average hourly wind speed of 11.5 miles per hour.
+The windier part of the year lasts for 3.9 months, from August 16 to December 12, with average wind speeds of more than 10.8 miles per hour.
+The windiest month of the year in Buenos Aires is September, with an average hourly wind speed of 11.4 miles per hour.

-The calmer time of year lasts for 8.1 months, from December 12 to August 17.
-The calmest day of the year is May 6, with an average hourly wind speed of 10.0 miles per hour.
+The calmer time of year lasts for 8.1 months, from December 12 to August 16.
+The calmest month of the year in Buenos Aires is March, with an average hourly wind speed of 10.2 miles per hour.

 The predominant average hourly wind direction in Buenos Aires varies throughout the year.

 The wind is most often from the north for 4.7 months, from April 13 to September 5, with a peak percentage of 35% on May 29.
 The wind is most often from the east for 7.3 months, from September 5 to April 13, with a peak percentage of 44% on January 1.

 Buenos Aires is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.